Nothing to dread in that first conversation.

 - You arrive calmer, genuinely

-myHandiQR reveals nothing you didn't write yourself.
-You're the one who chooses every word.
-The AI only steps in when someone taps a disability, to offer a definition suited to the reader's age and role, to read or to listen to.
+myHandiQR doesn't reveal anything you haven't written yourself.
+You choose every word.
+AI only steps in when someone clicks on a disability, to offer a definition suited to the reader's age and role, to read or listen to.

 Your questions, real answers